grdl/git-get/README.md

 Pull requests are welcome.
 The project is still very much work in progress.
 Here's some of the missing features planned to be fixed soon:
 - improvements to the `git list` output (feedback appreciated)
-- submodules status
-- info about stashes
+- info about stashes and submodules
 - better recognition of different repo states: conflict, merging, rebasing, cherry picking etc.
-- plenty of bugfixes and tests
+- plenty of bugfixes and missing tests

 ## Acknowledgments